Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 transfer-to-the-plate

-Take the dough out from the bowl and punch it for 1-2 minutes, roll the dough on a rolling board/slab like a thick rope
+Take the dough out of the bowl and punch it for 1-2 minutes.
+Roll the dough on a rolling board/slab like a thick rope.

 divide-the-dough

-Take one portion at a time and give it to ball shape
+Take one portion at a time and give it a ball shape.

 give-it-to-ball-shape-and-press

-Press it then roll about 2-3 inches in a round shape
+Press it, then roll about 2-3 inches into a round shape.

 roll-out-the-ball